How to Make Origami Heart Love Notes

 ~ V (who wishes to remain anonymous for now, until after her wedding day!)

-If you liked learning how to make origami heart love notes, you might also like:
+If you liked learning how to make origami heart love notes, you might also like our heart templates or some of these other projects: